YashDhande08/News_Backend/README.md

 - Retrieves top‑K and generates answers via Gemini
 - Sessions in Redis (preferred) with in‑memory fallback

+- **Coverage**: Global/world news, Pakistan, India national; all Indian states and their main cities; strong focus on IT/business and AI news across India and major hubs (Bengaluru, Hyderabad, Pune, Chennai, Gurugram, Noida, Mumbai, Delhi)

 Run locally (Windows/PowerShell)

 ```